SKCro/WebTV-HD/README.md

 - ~~Make the status bar look better on non-widescreen display sizes.~~ Done
 - Recreate more service pages like dialing, login, home page, mail, etc.
 - ~~Add functionality with JavaScript.~~ Done
-- Fix the dang selection box scrolling.
+- Fix the dang selection box scrolling bug.
 - Make Dialing.html actually work better by making it show a splash at 100% progress, along with redirecting to Home.html.
 - Flesh out Home.html.